-SBA Economic Injury Disaster Loan
+Economic Injury Disaster Loans

 In response to the Coronavirus (COVID-19) pandemic, small business owners in all U.S. states, Washington D.C., and territories are eligible to apply for an Economic Injury Disaster Loan (EIDL).
-The SBA’s Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+The SBA’s Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $150,000 that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.

 This is a longstanding program offering low-interest loans for businesses that have suffered losses from some kind of disaster.
 The loans are made directly by the S.B.A., you don’t have to go through a bank.
 Federal legislation in response to the pandemic committed more money and relaxed some of the S.B.A.’s usual requirements for disaster loans.
-It also added a provision essentially offering applicants small grants.

 SBA Loan Aid will complete your SBA loan application.
 We will need a signed and dated IRS form 4506-T giving permission for the IRS to provide SBA your tax return information, a copy of your most recently filed Federal income tax return, a schedule of liabilities, and your business’s gross revenues and cost of goods sold for the 12 months that ended Jan.
 31, 2020, and a year-to-date profit-and-loss statement.

-The S.B.A. does not require a personal guarantee on loans of less than $200,000.
+The S.B.A. does not require a personal guarantee on loans of less than $25,000.
 Business assets, like machinery and equipment, can be used to secure loans of up to $500,000; and larger loans may require real estate, whether it’s your business’s or your own, if you have it.